 Many other guidebooks and web sites will tell you about campgrounds but not the free ones.

-Through twelve years of shunpiking (driving the back roads) and several California camping trips, we've discovered many scenic boondocking options where we camp for free.
+Through nineteen years of shunpiking (driving the back roads) and several California camping trips, we've discovered many scenic boondocking options where we camp for free.

 The guide covers areas we found that are just a little off the beaten track and often not as crowded in peak season.